 You use an electric scooter for commuting: The lightest electric scooters are a good choice for commuters since they are generally easy to carry and can fit on trains and buses.
 If you commute in an urban area and are interested in using your electric scooter as an alternative to driving or walking, a lightweight scooter is both convenient and eco-friendly.
 A commuter scooter doesn’t need to be able to reach 40 miles per hour, especially in urban areas where this category of a scooter is legally limited to 20 mph anyway.

 You want the smoothest ride: Larger and heavier scooters often come with pneumatic tires and more heavy-duty suspension components.
 This may give them an advantage when it comes to riding comfort.
 However, some lighter scooters are not far behind, and on most surfaces can deliver adequately comfortable ride quality.
+And, check out our info article on the right way to ride an e-scooter, for more help.

 You’re looking for maximum range: All else being equal, a larger battery will deliver a longer range.
 However, there’s a limit to the utility of putting ever-larger batteries in electric scooters.
 A large battery capacity means a longer charge time.
 It also makes the scooter heavy and less portable.
 Lightweight and low rolling resistance also enable some compact, high-tech scooters to achieve a respectable range of up to 20 miles on a single charge.